EliaMTH/Lid2LOD/README.md

-# [HEAVY WORK IN PROGRESS, FOR A CLEANER READ AND EXPERIENCE COME BACK SOON!
+# [!!!
+WORK IN PROGRESS, FOR A SMOOTHER EXPERIENCE COME BACK I A COUPLE OF DAYS!
 Our apologies in advance]

 # Lid2LOD – ADDTITLE